 - You always feel like you want to pee, although you have just emptied your bladder a short while ago.
-You pass miniscule amounts of urine very frequently.
+You pass minuscule amounts of urine very frequently.

 - There is a burning feeling when you urinate, which often is painful.

-- There is an accompanied pelvic pain that is concentrated in the center of the pelvis and across the pubic bone area.
+- There is an accompanied pelvic pain that is concentrated in the centre of the pelvis and across the pubic bone area.

 - You might find that the urine is cloudy.

-- There is a strong smell to the urine which is not the usual odor.
+- There is a strong smell to the urine which is not the usual odour.